AndrinML/MiniConvNet/README.md

 This loss is very well suited for multi class classification.

 #### Data augmentation
-The Training data is augmented to bring more variation into the data set.
+The training data is augmented to bring more variation into the data set.
+This will prevent overfitting and possibly better performance during validation.
-The data is rotated, shifted horizontally and vertically and mirrored.
+The training data is randomly rotated, shifted horizontally and vertically, and mirrored horizontally.

 #### Training Time, Memory,
 Due to the available GPU training time was within the range of five minutes or less.